Skip to main content

 • physically throwing a tenant out

-• stopping a tenant from getting into part or all of their home.
+• stopping a tenant from getting into part or all of their home

-If the tenant does not leave after the notice has run out, the landlord can apply for a court order from a magistrates' court.
+If the tenant does not leave after the notice has expired, the landlord can apply for a court order from a magistrates' court.
+It is an offence to evict a tenant without getting a court order, even if the notice to quit has expired.

 Landlords do not need a court order to evict licensees, who share part or all of a property (usually with the landlord).
 Licensees are only entitled to 'reasonable' notice before they must leave the property.